Sustainable Modular Underground Greenhouse System in the d Desert:

 exemplary array of 9 greenhouse units, x-ray axonometric view

-The cylindrical walls are capped with a modular octagonal steel frame, over which a membrane is stretched.
+The cylindrical adobe walls are capped with a modular octagonal steel frame, over which a membrane is stretched.
 This design prevents any water loss from the greenhouse: water vapor condenses on the ceiling membrane and drips back down into the substrate layer.

 The ceiling membrane is partially made of transparent ETFE foil and partially of reflective foil.
 This combination ensures that only the optimal amount of light required for photosynthesis enters the space—avoiding excess light that could otherwise lead to overheating.